Fonio Grits and Shrimp: Savory Acha Pottage

 Acha Pottage: Savory Fonio and Shrimp

 Hey guys!
-I am done saying long time no see, so let’s pretend that I have not been gone that long and just catch up.
-First, let me tell you about this bomb fonio grits and shrimp recipe (alternatively called acha pottage), which is a delicious and savory fonio and shrimp dish!
-If you like shrimp and grits, feel free to dump that, since this recipe will be your new thing!
-Not only does this African dish pack a seafood flavor punch, it also is more nutritious.
-I have sung the merits of acha also known as fonio in a previous recipe that you should check out, but to summarize, when compared to corn grits, fonio has more fiber, more protein and a lower glycemic index.
+Let me tell you about this bomb fonio grits and shrimp recipe.
+If you like grits, you’ll definitely love this African evolution inspired by the classic shrimp and grits recipe but loaded with a West African, seafood flavor punch.
+This fonio grits and shrimp dish was inspired by gwote acha, a savory porridge eaten in Northern Nigeria that is also made with fonio but includes a lot more vegetables.
+I have sung the merits of fonio in a previous recipe that you should also check out, but to summarize, when compared to corn grits, fonio is a high nutrient grain with more fiber, protein and a lower glycemic index.
 Also lets not forget how awesome it tastes!

 Ingredients